nikitavoloboev/data/tools/email.md

 I subscribe to a [few newsletters](https://github.com/learn-anything/newsletters) and unsubscribe from anything that brings no value and only adds noise.

+[gmailctl](https://github.com/mbrt/gmailctl) is a useful tool for setting up email filters.

 ## Notes

 - [All archive does is remove the Inbox label (in Gmail).](https://productforums.google.com/forum/#!msg/gmail/2xUYO5ifCCY/95_y02y2IgAJ)